 We drive past Experiment Farm Cottage, the site of the first land grant, where James Ruse proved self-sufficiency was possible and Elizabeth Farm Cottage, home to John & Elizabeth Macarthur, pioneers of the Australian wool trade.
 In Parramatta we tour the convict built Old Government House, UNESCO listed as the oldest surviving public building in Australia.

-With its many European plantings Springtime in the Blue Mountains is a delight and we include a visit to the Campbell Rhododendron Gardens in Blackheath.
-Glory in stunning scenery and dramatic escarpments as we drive along the cliff tops to enjoy spectacular lookouts.
+Glory in stunning scenery and dramatic escarpments as we drive along the Cliff tops to enjoy spectacular lookouts.

-We travel to Mount Victoria and Mount York along the original Cox’s Road – at Cox’s Pass you can still see the convict pick marks of the road gangs who undertook this gruelling work to secure their ticket of leave.
+We travel through Mount Victoria to Mount York along the original Cox’s Road – at Cox’s Pass you can still see the convict pick marks of the road gangs who undertook this gruelling work to secure their ticket of leave.

-Enjoy lunch nestled under the towering sandstone escarpments at the award winning Dryridge Estate winery in the beautiful Megalong Valley before we return to Katoomba for some free time to wander.
+We will then make our way down into the stunning Megalong Valley to enjoy lunch nestled under the towering sandstone escarpments at the award winning Dr yridge Estate Vineyard.
+It really doesn’t get much better than this when it comes to relaxing in the sunshine.
+We then return to Katoomba for some free time to wander.

 The legacy of the region’s wealth can be seen in Bathurst’s historic buildings including the nearby Abercrombie House.
 Enjoy lunch and a tour through this grand residence, now a private home.
 We will also visit several heritage buildings which house the internationally renowned collection of the Australian Fossil and Mineral Museum.

 This morning we will worship in the first church to be built on the western side of the Blue Mountains, the Holy Trinity at Kelso.
-Enjoy fellowship with local Christians in a heritage listed church once served by Rev Samuel Marsden.
+Enjoy fellowship with local Christians in a heritage listed church once served by both Rev Samuel Marsden and his grandson.

 We are travelling through “Gold Country” to the site where the explorer William Charles Wentworth purchased property in 1838.
 This estate became the site of Australia’s second gold discovery in May 1851 and a year later was sold to the “Wentworth Gold Field Company”, the first gold mining company to be formed in Australia.
 By the 1860’s the area had boomed and in 1863 the village was formally named Lucknow.